cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

    ===================================== ===============================

 The Python package is located in the ``src/<package>`` directory.
-For more details on these files, refer to the section `The initial package`_.
+For more details on these files, refer to the section :ref:`The initial package`.

 .. table:: Python package
    :class: hypermodern-table